SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

 ## Predefined Orgs

 CumulusCI comes with predefined org configurations.
-Every project\'s keychain starts with these configurations ready and available to be turned into a live scratch org.
+Every project's keychain starts with these configurations ready and available to be turned into a live scratch org.